File Juicer

 JPEG files

-Is one of the basic file types File Juicer can extract from other files or recover from flash cards.
+JPEG is one of the basic file types File Juicer can extract from other files or recover from flash cards.

 Repair of JPEG files